The Ritz-Carlton, Amelia Island, the 446-room AAA Five Diamond oceanfront resort on the Atlantic

 The Hotel

-The Ritz-Carlton, Amelia Island's central distinction is the combination of three things: Florida (no Caribbean-flight needed, US-domestic time-zone convenience for East Coast travellers, Florida tax pricing), Atlantic (not Gulf — the property faces the open Atlantic, not the calmer Gulf of Mexico that the rest of Florida's Forbes-rated resorts face), and beach-resort (not a golf-resort with beach access — the beach is the central proposition and the golf is the optional add-on).
-For multi-generation East Coast American families that want the Forbes Five-Star service standard within a domestic flight, for the longer-stay anniversary booking, and for the honeymoon that prefers the Atlantic-east-facing-sunrise to the Pacific-west-facing-sunset, this is the Florida address.
+The resort's central distinction is the stack of three things: Florida (no Caribbean flight, domestic-time-zone convenience for the East Coast, Florida tax pricing), Atlantic (the property faces the open ocean, not the calmer Gulf that most of Florida's other rated resorts front), and beach-first (the sand is the proposition and golf is the optional add-on, not the other way round).
+For multi-generation East Coast families wanting a Five Diamond standard inside a domestic flight, for the longer anniversary booking, and for the honeymoon that prefers an Atlantic sunrise to a Pacific sunset, this is the Florida address, and, on the right dates, a genuinely useful Marriott Bonvoy redemption.

 Best Occasion Fit